oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 {{< readfile file="/samples/azure-kubernetes-service/includes/aks-value-prop.txt" >}}

-This section documents the Azure Marketplace offer that makes it easy to get started with WebLogic Server on Azure.
+This document describes the Azure Marketplace offer that makes it easy to get started with WebLogic Server on Azure.
 The offer handles all the initial setup, creating the AKS cluster, container registry, WebLogic Kubernetes Operator installation, and domain creation using the model-in-image domain home source type.
 For complete details on domain home source types, see [Choose a domain home source type]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}).

 It is also possible to run the WebLogic Kubernetes Operator manually, without the aid of the Azure Marketplace offer.
 The steps for doing so are documented in the sample [Azure Kubernetes Service]({{< relref "/samples/azure-kubernetes-service/_index.md" >}}).